You are here

 Duke does have a charity program that will cover healthcare costs for eligible families who are paying for therapy out-of-pocket and cannot afford their child's care.
 In order to qualify for the charity program, the family must go through an application process and fully disclose their financial status.
 But, even in the charity program, US law inhibits hospitals from waiving insurance deductibles due to risk of legal exposure.

 Cost of Family Travel: Obviously, the young children in this study could not travel unaccompanied.
 Every family paid travel costs for the patient and at least one other family member.
 The in-trial patients received a travel stipend of $1,000 per visit.
-Families receiving treatment at Duke can find affordable housing in the Ronald McDonald House of Durham or at one of the local hotels where Duke has arranged discount prices that cover the room and breakfast.
+Families receiving treatment at Duke can find affordable housing at the local Ronald McDonald House, or at one of the local hotels where Duke has arranged discount prices that cover the room and breakfast.
 Nonetheless, travel was a significant expense for all families, especially those coming from overseas.

 The final topic in our discussion is the need for a new type of health insurance policy that will cover patients who require stem cell therapy and who may need to travel across borders to receive such treatment.
 Patients may have a national health plan, an employer-provided insurance policy, or a privately purchased insurance policy, but there may be gaps in their coverage for specialized medical care, which may include a need to procure alternative units of cord blood, a need for repeat transplants, and perhaps costs associated with surgery in an alternate location.
-To address these situations, The Till Group is offering an international insurance policy called FutureLife™ that is under-written by Lloyd's of London.
-This policy has been designed specifically to give parents who are banking cord blood additional "peace of mind".
+To address these situations, some cord blood banks have partnerships with insurance providers that offer their clients coverage for therapy using the child's cord blood.

 In conclusion, we have compiled real patient costs for cerebral palsy therapy at the leading treatment center and found that, while it is much less expensive than rumored, the out-of-pocket costs vary widely between families due to differences in patient insurance coverage.
 The health insurance industry needs to evolve away from a silo model where coverage is restricted to the patient's home nation, and offer insurance products more in tune with the international nature of medical research, where patients cross international borders either to access clinical trials or to access standard therapies at centers of excellence.